-Cynthia A. Telles, PhD has served on Boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals i since April 2003.
-She serves as Chair of the Community Health Committee and is a member of the Audit and Compliance Committee and Executive Committee, and serves on the Executive Advisory Board of Kaiser Foundation Health Plan of Georgia, Inc.
+Cynthia A. Telles, PhD, has served on the boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals i since April 2003.
+She serves as chair of the Community Health Committee and is a member of the Audit and Compliance Committee and Executive Committee, and serves on the Executive Advisory Board of Kaiser Foundation Health Plan of Georgia, Inc.

-Dr. Telles is the Director of the UCLA Hispanic Neuropsychiatric Center of Excellence (HNCE) at the Semel Institute for Neuroscience and Human Behavior and Clinical Professor at the UCLA School of Medicine, Department of Psychiatry.
-The HNCE consists of a multidisciplinary team dedicating to developing best practice models of clinical service, training and research focused on the delivery of culturally and linguistically proficient services that address the unique mental health needs of the Hispanic/Latino community.
+Dr. Telles is the director of the UCLA Hispanic Neuropsychiatric Center of Excellence at the Semel Institute for Neuroscience and Human Behavior, and clinical professor at the David Geffen School of Medicine at UCLA, Department of Psychiatry.
+The HNCE consists of a multidisciplinary team dedicated to developing best practice models of clinical service, training, and research focused on the delivery of culturally and linguistically proficient services that address the unique mental health needs of the Hispanic/Latino community.

-Dr. Telles has extensive experience serving on non-profit, corporate and governmental boards.
-She served as Chair of the Board of both the California Community Foundation and The California Endowment.
-Currently, she is a board member of the National Alliance for Hispanic Health; MALDEF (Mexican American Legal Defense and Education Fund); the Pacific Council on International Policy; LA2028 (Olympics and Paralympics Committee); and the Performing Arts Center of Los Angeles.
+Dr. Telles has extensive experience serving on nonprofit, corporate, and governmental boards.
+She served as chair of the board of both the California Community Foundation and The California Endowment.
+Currently, she is a board member of the National Alliance for Hispanic Health; MALDEF (Mexican American Legal Defense and Education Fund); the Pacific Council on International Policy; LA2028 (Olympic and Paralympic Committees); and the Performing Arts Center of Los Angeles County.
 She is a founding member of the Public Policy Institute of California and previously served on the boards of General Motors Co., Sanwa Bank, Burlington Northern Santa Fe Corporation, and Americas United Bank.